-Writing a press release might seem a little old-school and you might think it’s only appropriate for a special class of event.
-It’s the social media age, who needs a press release?
+Writing a press release might seem a little old-school, and you might think it’s only appropriate for a special class or event.
+It’s the social media age; who needs a press release?

-Well, in fact, there are a few reasons why you should think about writing one or more press releases.
+Well, there are a few reasons why you should think about writing one or more press releases.

-– Press releases incorporate Google alert pickups through keyword entries, so they are good for SEO.
+– Press releases incorporate Google alert pickups through keyword entries, which are good for SEO.

 – Publishing content in as many places as possible naturally helps to grow awareness

 – A well-written press release can spread like wildfire.